-But even with this latest speed boost, there's still a fairly wide gap between Virgin's top tier fibre and Hyperoptic's: up to 300Mb versus the fabled 1Gb (1,000Mb).
+But even with this latest speed boost, there's still a fairly wide gap between Virgin's top tier fibre and Hyperoptic's: up to 300Mb versus up to 1Gb (1,000Mb).

 We'd expect a service that's more than three times as fast as the next fastest to be considerably more expensive - but as the table below shows, those ridiculously ramped up speeds don't cost all that much more:

-Again, Hyperoptic can boast of symmetrical upload/download speeds, while even the Gamer version of Virgin's Vivid 200 broadband can only offer uploads of up to 20Mb.
+Again, Hyperoptic can boast of symmetrical upload/download speeds, while even Virgin's Vivid 300 broadband can only offer uploads of up to 20Mb.

 But there are a couple of other factors to consider too.

-Virgin may be best known for their superfast broadband, but they're also Sky TV's biggest UK rival, offering everything from the basic Freeview line-up via a supercharged set top box (Tivo, explored in detail here) to more than 245 channels with the Full House package - as well the option to add Sky Cinema and Sky Sports.
+Virgin may be best known for their superfast broadband, but they're also Sky's biggest rival, offering everything from the basic Freeview line-up via the supercharged Tivo set top box to more than 245 channels with the Full House package - as well the option to add Sky Cinema and Sky Sports.

 Hyperoptic, meanwhile, provide broadband fast enough to deal with any number of ultra HD Netflix streams, but anyone looking for more than broadband and phone is out of luck.

-Both Hyperoptic and Virgin Media also offer their various packages on a flexible, no contract - or 30-day, basis.
+Both Hyperoptic, since July 2015 and more recently Virgin Media, also offer their various packages on a flexible, no contract - or 30-day, basis.